 – Via Dante is the best place to buy some souvenirs.
 You will also find high street chain stores here as well.

-The Piazza del Mercanto is a historic square which was originally home to small artisan shops and market areas.
+The Piazza Mercanti is a historic square which was originally home to small artisan shops and market areas.
 At one time, this square was used to impose the death sentence.
 Today, the fountain marks the place where this happened in the past.
 This square also played an important role during the revolt of Masaniello as this is where it started.

 The piazza is a good place to visit.
 Although it isn’t the most beautiful square in the world, it is full of history.
 Interestingly, the shape of the piazza isn’t square or rectangular but is irregular.
 There are also many different churches.
 If you are in Milan for Christmas, the square has plenty of interesting small shops which are worth a visit.

-18. China Town
+18. Discover Milan’s China Town

-Milan’s China Town or the Quartiere Cinese is the oldest and biggest in Italy so is worth a visit.
-The main street of China Town is considered to be the via Paolo Sarpi but it stretches out to via Bramante, via Aleardi and via Niccolini.
 Milan’s China Town is a unique city within another city.
 It’s a great place for a quiet walk or to browse the many traditional products which are on sale in over 150 stores.
 Of course, you can find authentic Chinese food here as well, especially Zhejiang cuisine.

 19. Ride a Bike

 One way of seeing the sights of Milan and is by bike.
 Exploring a city by bike is environmentally friendly, fun and keeps you fit!
 The BikeMi system is Milan’s bike sharing rental system.
 You can discover the city at your leisure and drop off the bike at a convenient Bike Sharing Stations which are dotted across the city.
-If you are feeling less confident about finding your way in the city or you want the company of others, you could consider a guided tour like this one.

-20. Milan Archaeology Museum
+20. Lose Yourself in the Past at the Milan Archaeology Museum

 If you are interested in history, the Milan Archaeology Museum is located in the former Maurizio convent which dates back to the 8th and 9th century.
 Inside you will find archaeological finds from key historical periods including the Romans, Greeks, Etruscans and Egyptians.

-21. Parco Sempione
+21. Relax and Enjoy the Outdoors at Parco Sempione

 The Parco Sempione offers locals and tourists green space away from the bustle of the city.
 This large park (approximately 116 acres) is found in the north-west of Milan and is the perfect place to walk, run or have a picnic.
 In addition to the landscaping, the park is also full of attractions which are suitable for all the family.